e-lie/renardo-website/docs/reaper_integration.md

 This page it about hacking around and make use of the Renardo integration to control Reaper DAW.

-This is raw and not very usable, especially if you're not confortable with your sound setup, Python environments, or SuperCollider architecture.
+This is raw, currently untested outside of my archlinux based setup, and probably not very usable, especially if you're not confortable with your sound setup, Python environments, or SuperCollider architecture.

-This said it has worked for me for 2 years now and it allows very good sounding FoxDot/Renardo music by programmatically controlling any plugin (VST/LV2/etc instrument and effects) from Renardo.
+This said it has worked for me for 2 years now and it allows very good sounding FoxDot/Renardo music by programmatically controlling any plugin (VST/LV2/etc instruments and effects) from Renardo.

 ## Install Reaper